 Cyber Security

-As your organisation grows it begins to amass more and more data with everything from financial reports, presentations, files, and most importantly, sensitive client and business information.
-All of this information which represents hundreds of thousands of man-hours could disappear in the event of a disaster.
-The wrong opened email may invite invasive malware to cause chaos on your business network.
-The most common reason behind massive data loss remains to be viruses, ransomware and malware; all of which can infiltrate your network.
+As your organisation grows, it begins to amass more and more data.
+This includes everything from financial reports, presentations, files, and most importantly, sensitive client and business information.
+All of this information represents hundreds of thousands of man-hours that, in the case of data pertaining to others, you are legally responsible to protect.

 Malware is short for malicious software.
-It’s a code, script or software that is specifically designed to damage, encrypt, steal, or perform illegitimate action on devices, data, hosts, or entire networks.
+It’s a code, script or software that is specifically designed to damage, encrypt, steal or perform illegitimate action on devices, data, host or entire networks.

 Malware is commonly delivered via an email attachment such as a ZIP file or attached as macros to certain email files or can be downloaded with files from the internet.
-It cannot damage the physical hardware or network equipment, but it can damage the data and software that resides on them.
+Using malware, cyber criminals can steal sensitive data, damage files, disrupt operations and even hold systems hostage for ransom.
+This puts businesses at significant risk of financial loss, data loss, declining productivity and reputational damage.

 Worms